France's Macron in Rwanda to reset ties as survivors expect apology

-French President Emmanuel Macron visits Kigali on Thursday hoping to reset ties between the two nations after decades of Rwandan accusations that France was complicit in the 1994 genocide.
+KIGALI (Reuters) - French President Emmanuel Macron arrived in Kigali on Thursday, hoping to reset ties between the two nations after decades of Rwandan accusations that France was complicit in the 1994 genocide.

-The visit follows the release in March of a report by a French commission of inquiry which said a colonial attitude had blinded French officials and the government bore a "serious and overwhelming" responsibility for not foreseeing the slaughter.
+The visit follows the release in March of a report by a French inquiry panel that said a colonial attitude had blinded French officials and the government bore a “serious and overwhelming” responsibility for not foreseeing the slaughter.

-However, the report did absolve France of direct complicity in the killings of more than 800,000 Tutsis and moderate Hutus.
+However, the report absolved France of direct complicity in the killings of more than 800,000 Tutsis and moderate Hutus.

 Rwandan President Paul Kagame, who has previously said France participated in the genocide, said last week that the report “meant a lot” to Rwandans.

-Rwandans could "maybe not forget but forgive" France for its role, said Kagame, a Tutsi and the main power in Rwandan politics since his rebel army ended the killings by death squads loyal to the Hutu-led government. read more
+Rwandans could “maybe not forget, but forgive,” France for its role, said Kagame, a Tutsi and the main power in Rwandan politics since his rebel army ended the killings by death squads loyal to the Hutu-led government.

-Macron, who also has pointedly tried to distance France from its colonial past, agreed in April to open the Rwanda archives of former French President Francois Mitterrand, who was in charge during the genocide. read more
+Macron, who also has pointedly tried to distance France from its colonial past, agreed in April to open the Rwanda archives of former president Francois Mitterrand, who was in charge during the genocide.

-Shortly afterwards Rwanda released its own report that found that France was aware a genocide was being prepared and bore responsibility for enabling it, continuing in its unwavering support for Rwanda's then president, Juvenal Habyarimana. read more
+Shortly afterwards Rwanda released its own report that found France was aware a genocide was being prepared and bore responsibility for enabling it, continuing in its unwavering support for Rwanda’s then president, Juvenal Habyarimana.

 It was the shooting down of Habyarimana’s plane, killing the president, that unleashed the 100-day frenzy of killings.